 Name Collisions

 There may be rare cases where a schema element defines both an attribute and a child element with the same name or an attribute on a simple content element with the name "value", which is reserved for specific purposes.
 This will cause a name conflict, which is not allowed in JSON objects.
-To resolve this conflict, the attribute name should be preceded by an underscore (i.e. "_").
+To resolve this conflict, the property name ih JSON should be preceded by an underscore (i.e., "_").

 Optional Values, Arrays, or Objects